 La Fête de la Musique is a lively street music festival held every June 21st in Paris and is one of the year's most popular events in the city of light.
 Hundreds of musicians gather in the streets, bars, and cafes of Paris, giving free performances of everything from jazz and rock to hip-hop and electronic music.

+To get a taste of authentic Paris culture, don't miss the Fête de la Musique on a June trip to Paris.
 The mood is light and the opportunity to get to know the city's neighborhoods, bars, and cafes like a local is rarely better than during this convivial event.
 This is a must for any early summer sojourn in the French capital-- but to really make the most of it, scroll down for tips on how to navigate the program like the locals do.

 The Fête de la Musique is held every June 21st (the day of the summer solstice) and generally starts at sundown.